Scholarship • Leadership • Service

 While Maurice Cheeks escaped the violence and despair of Chicago’s South Side to West Texas A&M University on a trajectory that would lead him into the NBA, Mr. Wynn escaped to Northeastern University on a trajectory that would lead him to becoming an educator, researcher, and writer.
 However, the wealth gap continues to persist when so many students from lower income families lack the guidance to navigate their way through college without relying on student loan debt.
 Mr. Wynn’s older son received his BS in English from Amherst College on the strength of a full need-based scholarship while his younger son left Morehouse College debt-free on the strength of the Gates Millennium Scholarship.

-Through his experiences as a child of poverty, and as a parent, Mr. Wynn believes that the conversation about college is not limited to “college readiness,” but to expanding college access, increasing college match, and avoiding student loan debt—some of the many obstacles confronting students from lower income families, those who will be the first in their family to attend college, and students from other marginalized groups.
+Through his experiences as a child of poverty, and as a parent, Mr. Wynn believes that the conversation about college is not limited to “college readiness,” but expanding college access, increasing college match, and avoiding student loan debt—some of the many obstacles confronting students from low-income families and under resourced communities, those who will be the first in their family to attend college, and students from other marginalized groups.

 While the U.S. Supreme Court ruled to end race as a consideration in college admissions, they chose to ignore the advantages of privilege, legacy status, celebrity status, athletes, and donors—all of which continue to benefit students based on income and family connections.
 Zachary Schermele in The Chronicle of Higher Education notes: